gonzalogarahuetes/gonzalogarahuetes/README.md

 I am an interdisciplinary professional.
 Humanities is my main field of study but some years ago I moved into the world of web development.

-I have worked as a Full-stack developer, but in my current position I joined Tokeny Solutions as a back-end and devops developer.
+I have worked as a Full-stack developer, but in my current position I joined Tokeny Solutions as a back-end developer.

 My life goes on among books, guitars, films and good people.